sbader/browserify-sprockets/README.md

 require "browserify-sprockets"
 ```

-Then bootstrap the Sprockets engine by calling `BrowserifySprockets.boostrap` with the locations of your `node_modules` directory and an array of directories where Browserify transforms may be located:
+Then bootstrap the Sprockets engine by calling `BrowserifySprockets.boostrap` with the locations of your `node_modules` directory and an array of directories where Browserify transforms may be located.
+For example:

 ```ruby
 node_path = File.expand_path("../../../node_modules/", __FILE__)